suspenss/astory/content/tech/backpacks.md

 #### mixd backpacks

-mixd with zero-one backpacks, full-backpacks and multiple backpacks(alse from zero-one modle), we just transform the input into blow modle and store data, finally we assemble equation on demand.
+the question mixd with zero-one backpacks, full-backpacks and multiple backpacks(also from zero-one modle), we just transform the input into below modle and store transformed data, finally we just transfer the correspond equation on demand.